-Normal Glucose Curve: Approximately one hour after eating a balanced meal consisting of complex carbohydrates, protein and some fats, blood glucose levels peak at about 170mg/100ml of blood.
-Two hours after the meal blood glucose levels drop back to the the starting point and level out.
-If we miss meal, the hormone glucagons breaks down stored glucose in the liver, helping us to maintain blood sugar levels.
+Typical Glucose Curve.
+Approximately one hour after eating a balanced meal consisting of complex carbohydrates, protein and some fats, blood glucose levels peak at about 170mg/100ml of blood.
+Two hours after the meal, blood glucose levels drop back to the starting point and level out.

-Also, stimulants and stress can raise blood glucose levels via adrenaline, a hormone which prepares the body for the fight or flight response – excess glucose is released from stores in the liver and muscles in response to a perceived emergency situation.
-As the ‘stressors’ (alcohol, tea, coffee, chocolate, fizzy drinks etc) are false alarms, the excess blood glucose is not used up by activity and levels remain high causing the cycle of hypoglycaemia to start all over again.
+Also, stimulants and stress can raise blood glucose levels via adrenaline, a hormone which prepares the body for the fight or flight response. is The liver and muscles release excess glucose in response to a perceived emergency.
+As the ‘stressors’ are false alarms, the body does not utilise the extra blood glucose by activity.
+As a result, levels remain high, causing the cycle of hypoglycaemia to start all over again.

-Hypoglycaemia and Diabetes: Research has shown that over the years of eating a poor diet two things may happen or a combination of both:
+Research has shown that over the years of eating a low diet, two things may happen or a combination of both:

-Most frequently, there is a combination of both, resulting in constantly elevated blood glucose levels Type II Diabetes!
+Most frequently, there is a combination of both, resulting in always elevated blood glucose levels Type II Diabetes!

-The diagnosis of hypoglycaemia is usually based on a persons history.
+The diagnosis of hypoglycaemia usually bases on a persons history.
 Symptoms typically include fluctuating energy (with fatigue usually being worse in the afternoon).
 Sufferers often feel tired when they wake up as their blood sugar level tends to drop considerably overnight.
 Another common symptom is craving for sweet or starchy foods, which reflects the bodys natural desire for foods which will restore blood sugar levels quickly.
-Because the brain is a very glucose-dependent organ, hypoglycaemia will often precipitate mental symptoms such as irritability and poor concentration.
+The brain is a very glucose-dependent organ.
+Therefore, hypoglycaemia will often precipitate mental symptoms such as irritability and low concentration.

 Frequent signs and symptoms:

-Consume a diet high in fibre and complex carbohydrates (blood sugar disorders have been conclusively shown to be related to inadequate dietary fibre intake.
+Consume a diet high in fibre and complex carbohydrates.
 Water-soluble fibre slows digestion, increases cell sensitivity to insulin, and improves the uptake of glucose by the liver and other tissues, preventing a sustained elevation in blood sugar.
-High fibre foods include most vegetables (eaten raw or lightly steamed), beans, brown rice, oats, lentils, potatoes, soy products, fruits especially apples, apricots, bananas, avocados, cantaloupe melon, grapefruits and lemons.
+High fibre foods include most vegetables (eaten raw or lightly steamed), beans, potatoes, soy products, fruits especially apples, apricots, bananas, avocados, cantaloupe melon, grapefruits and lemons.

 Remove or limit from the diet all alcohol, canned and packaged foods, refined and processed foods, dried fruits, salt, sugar, saturated fats, soft drinks and white flour.
-Also avoid foods containing artificial colours and preservatives.
-Avoiding alcohol is also beneficial because it interferes with normal glucose utilisation and increasing insulin secretion.
-The resulting drop in blood sugar produces a craving for foods that quickly elevate blood sugar, as well as a craving for more alcohol.
+Also, avoid foods containing artificial colours and preservatives.
+Avoiding alcohol is also beneficial because it interferes with average glucose utilisation and increasing insulin secretion.
+The resulting drop in Blood sugar balance produces a craving for foods that quickly elevate blood sugar, as well as a craving for more alcohol.

 Avoid sweet fruits and juices such as prune and grape.
 If you drink these, mix with an equal amount of water.

-For protein, eat low fat cottage cheese, fish, grains, nuts, seeds, skinless white turkey or chicken breast, and low fat yogurt.
+For protein, eat low-fat cottage cheese, fish, grains, nuts, seeds, skinless white turkey or chicken breast, and low-fat yoghurt.

 Dont go without food or consume large, heavy meals.
 Eat six to eight small meals throughout the day.